Machine Relations

 AI PR Software for AI Companies 2026

-AI companies are the least visible category in AI search despite building the technology behind it.
-Here is how AI PR software specifically helps AI-native companies build citation authority in a saturated market.
+AI companies are the least visible category in AI search despite building the technology.
+Here is the evaluation framework for AI PR software that builds citation authority in a saturated market.

 There is a specific type of company that consistently shows up invisible in AI search: the AI company itself.